 PROS: Cleans everything off.
 Doesn't dry me out or over moisturize me.
-NO GLYCERIN!

 CONS: Doesn't work the best with Clarisonic.
 Need to pause a lot to foam it back up, otherwise it loses substance.